Practical projects for building skills in software, data, and ML.

 In this project, you will be creating a deep learning model, then automating, optimising, and evaluating it.

 Find an open-source dataset online.
 I suggest searching Hugging Face or Kaggle for a dataset intended for the type of model you will create.
+You can also find some hidden gems through Google Dataset Search.

 You can execute accelerator-based programs in notebooks (example).
 There are also Python wrappers for the CUDA and OpenGL APIs.
+I also suggest checking out Triton or ThunderKittens, which are much more user-friendly ways to program GPUs.

 I haven't worked on a modelling team before, nor have I completed a comprehensive project like this myself.
 However, I've worked at companies in the machine learning space and have seen coworkers do similar work.